iwdgo/htmlutils/README.md

 # Versions

+`v1.0.5` requires Go 1.16+ as ioutil package use is removed.
-`v1.0.4` requires Go 1.17 which implements lazy loading of modules to avoid go.mod updates.
+`v1.0.4` requires Go 1.17+ which implements lazy loading of modules to avoid go.mod updates.
 `v1.0.0` was created on Go 1.12 which supports modules.